nordeim/SG-Point-Of-Sale/README (v1.2).md

     ```

 4.  **Install Project Dependencies**
-    This command reads the `pyproject.toml` file, creates a dedicated virtual environment, and installs all production and development packages (like `pytest` and `aiosqlite`).
+    This command reads the `pyproject.toml` file, creates a dedicated virtual environment, and installs all required packages.
     ```bash
     poetry install
     ```